Reach the beginning of time, and you reach the very heart of God.

 He whose love spans beyond every brokenness desires to fill all the valleys of every deep darkness.

-He came bridging every impossible gulf of lost and drivenness, to bring us back to God, back to purpose and back to our identity.
+He came bridging every impossible gulf of lost and drivenness, to bring us back to God, back to purpose and identity.

 “But out of the stump of David will grow a shoot” (Isaiah 11:1)

 That Sunday we put up our Christmas tree.

 Donned its limbs with baubles and lights, placed the star at the very top.

 The year’s gone by so quick; chronicling a series of new beginnings for us.

 Time really does fly when you’re having fun, but there must be a way to better capture it.

 The almost 13-year-old wanted to have a go making terrariums with me.

 It’s for her upcoming birthday party, a bit of a take-home gift she wants to give to all her friends; a current fascination with succulents and all things green and live.